 Ospreys wear their satellite backpacks easily and the units are designed to drop off in 2–3 years.
 The burden is light, and the information gained helps focus conservation efforts where they are most needed.
 Tens of thousands of North American Ospreys migrate to the tropics each fall; we want to make sure that they return to continue their journeys in the years ahead.

-Alan Poole is the editor of Birds of North America Online and author of Ospreys (1989, Cambridge University Press).
+Alan Poole is the editor of Birds of North America Online and author of Ospreys (1989, Cambridge University Press). [update 2/8/22: Birds of North America Online is now part of Birds of the World.]

 Originally published in the Summer 2010 issue of BirdScope.